-Worldwide thousands of tonnes of food are wasted every year.
+Worldwide millions of tonnes of food are wasted every year.
 Food waste is produced by both households and the commercial sector, in our homes, from restaurants, hotels, care facilities and educational facilities to name but a few.

 Food waste is produced because we buy, cook and serve too much food in the daily course of our activities.